xrhyliee/Group8_BCHM4400_Hackathon/README.md

 # 3. Hypothesis
 Point mutation is a genetic mutation where a single pair of DNA or RNA has been changed, inserted, or deleted.
 We hypothesize for sickle cell anemia in the Hemoglobin-beta locus (HBB) that the DNA has undergone point mutation.
 We suspect that this is happening at the sixth codon position, A - T, causing this specific codon to code for valine instead of the expected glutamine, which the non-mutated Hemoglobin-beta locus should code for.
 This new coding sequence causes a warp in the protein structure giving RBC’s its signature cell shape that we associate with sickle cell anemia.

+H: Sickel cell anemia is caused by disregulationof thyroid activity.
+E1: 100 genes that are enriched for thyroid signaling.